IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-3-sample.md

   title: WordCount sample app
 ---

-You can use a simple application called `TemperatureSample` to learn how to submit and monitor an Apache Beam 2.0 application in the Streaming Analytics service on Bluemix.
+You can use a simple application called `TemperatureSample` to learn how to submit and monitor an Apache Beam 2.0 application in the Streaming Analytics service on IBM Cloud (formerly IBM Bluemix).
 The sample application is included with IBM® Streams Runner for Apache Beam.
 Some familiarity with Beam programming is helpful, though not required; the [Apache Beam website](https://beam.apache.org/) has a useful [Apache Beam Java SDK Quickstart](https://beam.apache.org/get-started/quickstart-java/) page and other documentation.

 For more information about this sample application, see [The TemperatureSample application](#the-temperaturesample-application).

 ## Before you start

-Before you run the `TemperatureSample` sample application, you must configure and run the following service on IBM Bluemix®:
+Before you run the `TemperatureSample` sample application, you must configure and run the following service on IBM IBM Cloud®:

 - Streaming Analytics.
-For more information, see [Creating a Streaming Analytics service on Bluemix](../beamrunner-2-install/#creating-a-streaming-analytics-service-on-bluemix).
+For more information, see [Creating a Streaming Analytics service on IBM Cloud](../beamrunner-2-install/#creating-a-streaming-analytics-service-on-bluemix).

-**Important**: If you want to compile your application on Bluemix, you must unset the `STREAMS_INSTALL` variable before you submit the application to the Streaming Analytics service.
+**Important**: If you want to compile your application on IBM Cloud, you must unset the `STREAMS_INSTALL` variable before you submit the application to the Streaming Analytics service.

 ## Running the `TemperatureSample` application

 2. Navigate to the `$STREAMS_RUNNER_HOME/samples` directory.
 The Streams Runner toolkit provides all necessary files.
-Assuming that all environment variables are set as described in [Downloading and configuring Streams Runner](../beamrunner-2-install/#downloading-and-configuring-streams-runner) and that the `$VCAP_SERVICES` Bluemix credentials file has credentials in it named `beam-service`, you can launch the `TemperatureSample` application with the following command:
+Assuming that all environment variables are set as described in [Downloading and configuring Streams Runner](../beamrunner-2-install/#downloading-and-configuring-streams-runner) and that the `$VCAP_SERVICES` IBM Cloud credentials file has credentials in it named `beam-service`, you can launch the `TemperatureSample` application with the following command:

    ```
    java -cp \